somrajroy/AWS3TierArchitecturewithTFModules/README.md

 2. We used `terraform apply` to create the resources based on our configuration. <br/>
 3. Once deployed, we accessed the application through the ALB's DNS name. <br/>

+##### Security Considerations

+Security was a crucial aspect of our setup.
+We implemented the following security measures: <br/>

+- Limited access to the Web tier via security groups and an ALB. <br/>
+- Restricted direct access to the Application and Database tiers by placing them in private subnets. <br/>
+- Used network ACLs to control traffic at the subnet level. <br/>
+- Configured IAM roles and policies for EC2 instances to access other AWS services securely. <br/>

 #### References
 1. [Install LAMP on Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)<br/>
 2. [Install LAMP on Amazon Linux 2023](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2023.html) <br/>